 “Our goal as Lion is that most districts could and should go electric,” Bédard shared.
 “We’re not there to push electric if it doesn’t make sense, but in many cases, we think it does make sense.”

 “CARB has a long history of working with school bus fleets and other partners,” Johnson said.
-Due to the average age of California school buses being over the national average, CARB is focused on decreasing emissions and increasing ZEVs on the road through efforts like Cap-and-Trade funds and the Rural School Bus Pilot Project.
+Due to the average age of Calif. school buses being over the national average, CARB is focused on decreasing emissions and increasing ZEVs on the road through efforts like Cap-and-Trade funds and the Rural School Bus Pilot Project.
 She said CARB can also help by providing objective data on savings over the life of the bus, being a forum for information exchange, and assisting with infrastructure and fuel credits.

 Funding is often the biggest hurdle, said Lawrence, so the story on student health has to be heard.
 “The squeaky wheel is getting the grease here,” she said, so vendors who provide the clean school bus technology or districts who want it, need to speak up.